ZeroTrace AirLeak

 Three things to glance at:

-iPhone (94)means 94 % confident - Score gauge — visual indicator of confidence; greener as you go right
+iPhone (94)means 94 % confident - Score gauge, visual indicator of the leakage score

 The KPI strip